stockapp-dev/ts-rest-mcp-sample-app/README.md

 Both your UI and AI assistant call the same route handlers with identical auth, validation, and business logic.

+**[Read the full blog post](https://blog.stockapp.com/ship-fast-to-both-humans-and-ai-using-ts-rest-mcp/)** - Deep dive into the architecture and why this pattern matters

 ## Quick Start

 **Prerequisites:** Node.js 18+ and [OpenAI API key](https://platform.openai.com/api-keys)